IAC: A Framework for Enabling Patient Agency in the Use of AI-Enabled Healthcare: IAC Framework

-In their AIES paper, {\sl Impacts on Trust of Healthcare AI}, LaRosa and Danks acknowledge the need for the establishment of standards that assist in maintaining trust between patients and healthcare providers \cite{larosa2018impacts}.
-An extensive search of prior literature reveals a lack of standardization regarding the introduction of AI in healthcare and other domains.
-For AI-enabled technologies to have a significant impact within healthcare, we believe it is necessary for it to both be understood and accepted by patients.
-In this paper, we propose a framework to measure patient perception surrounding AI-enabled technologies and assist in setting guidelines for how AI should be formally introduced to patients in healthcare settings.
-The core principles of this framework are broken down into 5 parts: {\sl Acceptability, Comfortability, Informed Consent, Privacy}, and {\sl Security}.
-For brevity, the framework will be referred to as ACIPS.
-The steps to implement the principles within ACIPS are detailed below and are also summarized within Figure \ref{fig:acips_diagram}.
+\citet{larosa2018impacts} acknowledge the need for the establishment of standards that assist in maintaining trust between patients and healthcare providers.
+An extensive search of prior literature reveals a lack of standardization regarding the introduction of AI in healthcare \cite{reddy2020governance}.
+For AI-enabled technologies to have a significant impact on healthcare, we believe it is necessary for these technologies to be communicated to, reasonably understood by, and accepted by patients.
+In this paper, we propose a framework to guide how patients are informed about the presence of AI in their healthcare, measure patient acceptance and comfortability surrounding AI-enabled technologies, and assist in setting guidelines for how AI should be formally introduced to patients in healthcare settings.
+The core principles of this framework are broken down into 3 parts: {\sl Informing, Assessment}, and {\sl Consent}.
+For brevity, the framework will be referred to as IAC.
+The steps to implement the principles within IAC are detailed below and are also summarized within Figure \ref{fig:iac_diagram}.